tjmehta/coworkers-errors/README.md

 // wrap an error
 const wrapped = PermanentError.wrap(new Error('boom'), data)

-// wrap and immediately throw and error PermanentError.throw(new Error('boom'), data)
+// wrap and immediately throw the error PermanentError.throw(new Error('boom'), data)
 ```